GaryBoone/PresidentialMonteCarlo/README.md

 Why does the Monte Carlo simulation make the election appear more certain for Clinton than the national polls that show a close race?

-First, you need to understand that the national polling reported in the media is irrelevant.
+First, you need to understand that the _national_ polling reported in the media is irrelevant.
 47% Clinton, 46% Trump?
 Irrelevant.
 Why?
-Because popular polls don't elect the president; the electoral college does.
+Because popular polls don't elect the president; the electoral college does based on _state_ elections.
 To predict the winner, you need to use the polls to simulate the various combinations of electoral college wins/losses for each candidate.
-This simulation uses 25,000 simulated elections.
+This simulation uses 25,000 simulated elections by default.
 Most of the time, Clinton wins.

-Second, you need to understand that if the polls are 52% Clinton in a state with a margin of error of 4%, then Clinton is 69% likely to win that state.
+Second, if the polls are 52% Clinton in a state with a margin of error of 4%, then Clinton is 69% likely to win that state.
 You might think that 52% Clinton in the polling means that he's 52% percent likely to win the state.
 But that's not how the statistics work.
 If you estimate an outcome to occur 52% of the time with a 4% margin of error, then that means that the probability of that outcome of exceeding 50% is about 70%.
 To see this, go to a [cumulative distribution function calculator](http://www.danielsoper.com/statcalc3/calc.aspx?id=53) and plug in 52, 5, 50 and then calculate 1 - the answer given.
 In Clinton's case, exceeding 50% is a win for that state.
 It turns out to have a probability of ~70%.

 Third, while any given poll may have a margin of error of say 4%, we can combine polls and reduce the error.
 Polling is expensive, so polling companies only call people until the have a representative sample with the desired margin of error.
 But we can increase certainty for our simulations by aggregating polls.

 Finally, realize that there is more certainty available in the data than is described in the polls.
-That's because 1) the electoral college elects presidents and 2) there are only so many ways that the electoral college can add up to a win for either candidate.
+That's because there are only so many ways that the electoral college can add up to a win for either candidate.
 For example, CA, HI, and NY will almost certainly vote for Clinton; no need to poll in those states.
 That's why we talk about swing states; they can change the outcome.
 But there are only a limited number of ways the swing states can combine to a victory for one candidate or the other.
 As it turns out, the current polling makes these combinations favor Clinton.
 It's nearly impossible for swing states to combine in ways that add up to a Trump win.

 ## Poll Data Source ##